 Transportation, including trailers, mass transit, and recreational vehicles

-Extruded aluminum can be formed into solid, semi-hollow, or hollow shapes.
+Aluminum extrusions can be formed into solid, semi-hollow, or hollow shapes.
 The aluminum extrusion molding apparatus has been compared with a cake decorating kit.
 A star tip on the pastry tube produces star-shaped frosting, and a flower tip creates a flower pattern.
 The extrusion process is much the same.
-Extruded aluminum, with the help of dies and hydraulic presses, can be formed into a variety of standard and custom shapes.
+Aluminum that is extruded, with the help of dies and hydraulic presses, can be formed into a variety of standard and custom shapes.

 Here are a few standard aluminum extrusion shapes:

 Aluminum extrusion channels

 Aluminum channels are forms of aluminum that have a hollow center and varying wall thicknesses.
 There are a variety of aluminum channel styles available.
 Common shapes include C channels, Z channels, and U channels.
 Other categories include slide track channels, hat channels, nut channels, and architectural aluminum channels.

 With t-slot aluminum extrusion shapes, there is a t-shaped track of negative space that allows pieces to interlock and secure in place without the need to weld or attach joints.
 Once in place, fasteners, nuts, locks, and other items can be used to keep the pieces together to form a modular build.

 Sometimes referred to an “erector set,” 80/20 shapes allow end users to construct their own projects using T-slot aluminum extrusions.

 Aluminum extrusion frames

 Aluminum extrusion frames are just that; they provide a metal framework for industrial projects and equipment.
 They’re typically created from t-slot aluminum shapes.